azazeal04/ComfyUI-Styles/README.md

 Installation:
-Open the archive and copy each of the style folders, within the archive, directly into your custom_nodes folder.
+Just ectract the archive into your ComfyUI custom_nodes folder and restart ComfyUI
-After the folders are placed inside the custom_nodes folder of your ComfyUI, start up the ComfyUI server and the nodes will be installed.

 How to use:
 When you want to add the nodes to your workflow, right click inside the workspace, select add node and there you will find the nodes under Azazeal.